Dorothy Burke: Development

+The character's estranged husband Colin Burke (Robert Alexander) was introduced in March 1991.
+Dorothy initially spots a man who looks like her husband at the local pub, but tries to forget the incident.
+A TV Soap writer said Dorothy "flips" when she learns Madge (Charleston) and Harold Bishop (Ian Smith) are entertaining a Mr Burke at their house.
+After getting advice from Helen (Haddy), Dorothy "marches" over to the Bishops to learn if the man is her husband.
+The writer stated "Imagine her shock when she comes face to face with the man she's been trying for year to forget."
+Colin then sets about trying to "worm his way" back into Dorothy's life.
+At the same time, Dorothy has to deal with various work problems, including the destruction of the science lab when some of the teen characters try to create a still that explodes.

 In October 1992, it was announced that Dence would be leaving Neighbours and would film her final scenes in November.
 Dence commented on her exit from the serial in December, saying that she "rode off into the sunset".
 She called it "a nice departure" and confirmed that Dorothy was not being killed off.
 In early 1993, producers introduced a love interest for the character in the form of Tom Merrick (Robert Essex), a school inspector who comes to evaluate Erinsborough High.
 Dorothy expects Tom to be old and "stuffy" and he expects her to be a "dope-smoking hippy", but they are both surprised by each other.
 Dorothy learns Tom is an honest and imaginative man, who uses his free time to have adventures.
 A writer for Inside Soap said "Like Dorothy, Tom was also a bit of a radical in his student days and it's clear to all the neighbours that these two are soulmates."
 Dorothy and Tom become good friends and their relationship later turns romantic.
 Tom announces he is moving to Erinsborough, which causes Dorothy to back off.
 She tells Helen Daniels that she is scared of a physical relationship with Tom after her mastectomy.
 Helen encourages Dorothy to tell Tom how she feels and the couple move in together.
 However, Tom's department transfers him to a rural town and Inside Soap said Dorothy faced a choice of a lifetime.
 She eventually decides to leave Erinsborough to be with Tom.